 Principles

 The purpose of the AIRC is to recover the cost of enhancements to route infrastructure on HS1 not covered through the renewals process.
+It can be applied to both passenger and freight operators.

 Calculation Methodology

 AIRC is determined by calculating the annuity value of the efficient costs of carrying out the enhancement (including financing costs) over the lifetime of the assets in question.